Akhil-Kapadia/Project_Lab-1/README.md

 ```
 200 Hz – Pick up from Red and Blue stations
 1 kHz  – Pick up from Red and Green stations
 5 kHz  – Pick up from Blue and Green stations
+30 kHz - Stop Running
 ```